joppuyo/syllable-hyphenator/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/joppuyo/syllable-hyphenator/PHP%20Composer?logo=github)](https://github.com/joppuyo/syllable-hyphenator/actions)

-Server-side hyphenation for WordPress with [Syllable](https://github.com/vanderlee/phpSyllable) library.
-It works by inserting `&shy;` or "soft hyphen" characters to your strings so browsers will automatically hyphenate the words correctly.

 ![Screenshot of two WordPress pages.
 Normal on the left, hyphenated on the right](./syllable-hyphenator.png)

+Server-side hyphenation for WordPress with [Syllable](https://github.com/vanderlee/phpSyllable) library.
+It works by inserting `&shy;` or "soft hyphen" characters to your strings so browsers will hyphenate the words correctly for you.

 ## Compatiblity